(updated Feb. 2026)

 - Self-archiving policy

 - Example: This is a postprint of an article in Humanity that was deposited in the author's institutional repository.
-Note that Univ. of Penn.
-Press also allows the publisher PDF to be deposited in repositories and on an author's personal website after 12 months; here is an example.

-- APC = Hybrid open access is not offered
+- APC = hybrid open access is not offered

 Takeaways for authors

-So what does this mean for authors who have published articles with one of the four a/m publishers?
+So what does this mean for authors who have published articles with one of the a/m publishers?
 First, you can make your work open access without having to pay an APC!
 If you are affiliated with a university, then the next step is to see if it has established an institutional repository (IR) that accepts postprints (as opposed to just theses and dissertations).
 You can do this either by contacting your library or checking the Directory of Open Access Repositories (OpenDOAR).

 Finally, if you decide to proceed with this last option, you should know that there are other major journal publishers who will allow you to immediately share your postprint on a personal web site only (i.e., they still maintain embargoes on postprints that are self-archived in repositories).
 This includes Oxford Univ.
 Press, Springer and Taylor & Francis.
 (See this table for more info.)